Insured Through Your Job? Medicaid? The ACA? Here's What Could Change For You

 But the GOP proposal still has some implications for people on Medicare, or at least those who hope to be in the future.
 That’s because the House bill eliminates virtually all taxes used to fund the ACA starting in 2018, including a 0.9 percent payroll tax on higher-income workers that funnels money into Medicare.

-Without those funds, Medicare could be insolvent in 2024 and have to start reducing the amount of benefits it pays out—four years sooner than previously predicted, according to the AARP, a nonprofit organization that advocates on behalf of people 50 and older and analysis by the Center on Budget Policy and Priorities, a progressive think tank.
+Without those funds, Medicare could be insolvent in 2024 and have to start reducing the amount of benefits it pays out—four years sooner than previously predicted, according to the AARP, a nonprofit organization that advocates on behalf of people 50 and older and another analysis by the Center on Budget Policy and Priorities.

 More from Consumer Reports: